Brandon0916/ResumeFolder/DataScience/Covid/Readme.md

   a).
 Test the request and beautifulsoup module are successful link the website b).
 Download the dataset from CDC website.
 The download dataset are named: "1.csv".
 (The name are using for test currently)

 2. Using the Tableau to display the data on the map and visulization the data distribution.
-The map are using from [Health Authority Boundaries](https://catalogue.data.gov.bc.ca/dataset/health-authority-boundaries) under [Open Government Licence - British Columbia] (https://www2.gov.bc.ca/gov/content/data/open-data/open-government-licence-bc).
+The map are using from [Health Authority Boundaries](https://catalogue.data.gov.bc.ca/dataset/health-authority-boundaries) under [Open Government Licence - British Columbia](https://www2.gov.bc.ca/gov/content/data/open-data/open-government-licence-bc).

 3. Using the python to analysis the data (Current Working)
 4. Using D3 to build to visulization dashboard for the data.
 (Future working, estimated complete on December)